Image matt the monkey, Flickr

 - Begin with the head.
 Carefully check (by looking and feeling with your hands).
-Don't forget to check inside the ears & under the chin/throat areas.
+Don't forget to check inside the ears and under the chin/throat areas.

 - Move down to the front legs, not forgetting to check between the toes.

 - Feel along the cat's body, including the belly.
 Move down to the rear legs, again checking between the toes.

 - Inspect the cat's genital region as ticks can sometimes be found there, and finish with the tai

 It is recommended you wear a pair of latex gloves while removing a tick.
 Using tweezers or a tick remover (you can purchase these for a few dollars from your veterinarian) firmly grasp the tick's head, as close to the cat's skin as possible.
 Be extremely careful not to squeeze the body of the tick as this will inject more poison and pathogens into the cat's system.
 You can also kill the tick while it's still on the cat by using an appropriate insecticide, such as Frontline spray.

 Symptoms of tick paralysis include: